 - A third party can be appointed under the Mental Capacity Act 2005 to handle a claim if someone’s injuries have rendered them unable to handle their own case.

 If you are unsure whether your case meets the criteria listed above, please reach out and speak to our team.
-One of our advisers would be more than happy to assist you.
+One of our advisers would be more than happy to assist you and give you advice regarding arm injury claims.

 - Damage to the hands, fingers or thumbs including fractures and dislocation injuries.